stormpath/stormpath-sdk-java/docs/source/registration.rst

 Next Query Parameter
 ^^^^^^^^^^^^^^^^^^^^

-If :ref:`email verification <registration with email verification>` is disabled and the user is directed to the registration view (by clicking a link or via a redirect), and the URL has a ``next`` query parameter, the ``next`` query parameter value will take precedence as the post-registration redirect location.
+If :ref:`email verification <email verification>` is disabled and the user is directed to the registration view (by clicking a link or via a redirect), and the URL has a ``next`` query parameter, the ``next`` query parameter value will take precedence as the post-registration redirect location.
 For example:

 ``https://myapp.com/register?next=/registerSuccess``